-Memory density will continue to grow over the roadmap period according to Moore's Law but the density trend of all memory devices has slowed compared to previous roadmaps.
-Continued scaling of memory will require further developments in new materials.
+Memory density will continue to grow over the roadmap period according to Moore's Law.
+The ITRS ORTC tables show industry agreement on a three-year technology pacing for DRAM.
+As such, the density trend of all memory devices has slowed compared to the 2005 roadmap.
+Continued scaling of memory will require further developments in high and low K dielectrics and other materials.
 Memory I/O data rates will increase over the course of the roadmap with DRAM on the leading edge as compared to other memory types.
 DRAM will continue to be the I/O performance leader throughout the roadmap while NAND will dominate the density.